srcimon/screwbox/docs/blog/2026-08-02-real-time-smoke.md

 The fluid dynamic system I've come up with only simulates the content on and around the screen.
 This is due to the restriction cpu because I wanted to provide a real-time simulation which cannot handle bigger grids at the moment.

+Currently the system is able to emit multi colored smoke and put it into motion.
+Also smoke can be rendered using differen styles to match the game graphics.

 More details are found int the [graphics documentation](/docs/core-modules/graphics#smoke).